-Country Fried Steak with Creamy Gravy This country fried steak is made with round steak or sirloin tip steak.
-Milk or light cream along with chicken broth make a tasty gravy.
+Chicken-Fried Steak with Creamy Gravy This is a typical chicken-fried steak made with round steak or sirloin tip steak.

-Country-Fried Steak With Sweet Onion Gravy Caramelized onions and beef bouillon flavor make up the gravy for these fried steaks.
+Country-Fried Steak With Onion Gravy Caramelized onions and beef base or bouillon make up the gravy for these fried steaks.
 The batter includes a bit of cornmeal, giving it some extra flavor and crispiness.

-Cyndi's Country Fried Steak with Gravy Cyndi's fried steaks are made with tenderized round steak or cube steaks.
+Cyndi's Chicken-Fried Steak With Gravy Cyndi's fried steaks are made with tenderized round steak or cube steaks.